Wiser and Weaker

-Wiser and Weaker is a single by Deniece Williams released in 1986 on Columbia Records.
+"Wiser and Weaker" is a single by Deniece Williams released in 1986 on Columbia Records.
 The song reached No. 24 on the Billboard Dance Club Songs chart.

-Background

-Wiser and Weaker was produced by Greg Mathieson who composed the song alongside Deniece Williams and Fritz Baskett.
+"Wiser and Weaker" was produced by Greg Mathieson who wrote the song along with Deniece Williams and Fritz Baskett.

 Critical reception

 Harry Rich of The Morning Call called the song "danceworthy, and dazzlingly aggressive".